Peter Osgood

 Peter Leslie Osgood (20 February 1947 – 1 March 2006) was an English footballer who was active during the 1960s and 1970s.
 He is best remembered for representing Chelsea and Southampton as a forward at club level, winning the FA Cup with each, and was also capped four times by England in the early 1970s.

 Personal life

-Osgood was born at 26 East Crescent, Clewer, Windsor, Berkshire to Leslie Frank Herbert and Ivy Lilian (née Comley).
+Osgood was born at 26 East Crescent, Clewer, Windsor, Berkshire to Leslie Frank Herbert Osgood and Ivy Lilian (née Comley).
 He attended Clewer Green primary school in Hatch Lane, Windsor, and Dedworth secondary modern school.
 Osgood described himself as a tearaway and as not the brainiest kid at school (although he was captain at most sports) and was working as a bricklayer and playing football for Windsor when his uncle wrote to Chelsea on his behalf to secure a trial.